bchareyre/yade-mpi/doc/sphinx/user.rst

 This functionality is used by the batch system (described below) to be informed about individual simulation progress and estimated times.
 If you want to access this information yourself, you can study :ysrc:`core/main/yade-multi.in` for details.

-Batch queuing and execution (yade-multi)
+Batch queuing and execution (yade-batch)
 ========================================

 Yade features light-weight system for running one simulation with different parameters; it handles assignment of parameter values to python variables in simulation script, scheduling jobs based on number of available and required cores and more.
 The whole batch consists of 2 files: